 NCAAF Expert Picks

-Dig into every Bowl Game betting line in college football – from point spreads to over/unders to moneylines – with our expert picks.
+Dig into our top plays this week in college football – from point spreads to over/unders to moneylines – with our expert picks.

 Why our NCAAF Picks Can Be Considered Real Expert Picks

 Our college football betting experts have decades of experience covering the game at the highest level and in some of the country’s most iconic stadiums.
 From the ACC to the SEC to the Big Ten, our experts have studied the trends and the teams inside and out.
 You can trust that they have taken a deep dive into each game they are picking to try to give you the best advice and tips they can.

 What to Look For When Making NCAAF Picks and Parlays

 Our experts’ advice should just be part of your research.
 Follow the latest betting news, keep tabs on the Twitter feeds of reporters who cover the teams week-in and week-out for the latest injury news or roster changes, study the stats and trends.
 Use all the information, and your own instincts, in making your college football picks.
 Parlays are also a ton of fun in college football, as you can piece together several large favorites’ moneyline odds to boost what would otherwise be a smaller return.
 Use our free parlay calculator to determine your winnings from our recommendations above.